A-Legg/unfinished-asteroids/Chapter 1, Deploy.md

 Glad you have decided to join the team.
+My name is Joshua Hal and I am a producer in this company.

 The game has to run in a browser - so Mike has started to write it in javascript/html5 stack.